pygospa/dotfiles/README.md

 # Welcome to my dotfiles

+By cloning this repository you get all my configuration files from different UNIX machines and are free to use them or to modify them to your needs.

+In this README I suppose that you cloned this repository into a directory named

+	~/dot

+even though this repository is named `dotfiles` to be easily found by others.

 ## Your dotfiles are save

 I have added two scripts for easy installing and uninstalling while keeping your